-This tenderloin takes 40-45 minutes to cook, but there is hardly any fuss involved.
+This loin filet takes 40-45 minutes to cook, but there is hardly any fuss involved.
 It’s perfect after a busy day, or even for weekend entertaining.
 Serve it with some fresh veggies and rice or potatoes, and you’ll be set.

 Read on for more inspiration for how to serve Smithfield® pork.
 You’ll find a bunch of tasty recipes here.